For the Nature-lovers

 - After morning tea, head out on the Wunanga Bush trail, following the orange poles for a 45-minute bushwalk through Banksia woodland.

 - If you've brought your own lunch, head down to the tranquil picnic areas at Mussel Pool (a vintage train ride will get you there most weekends, check at the Village Junction Station).
 Otherwise, head to the Village Cafe for a sandwich or hot lunch.

 - Once re-fuelled, wander through the Village Mall (stopping to peruse the shops as you pass) and down to Mussel Pool via the Children's Forest.

 - If you're still feeling energetic, you could explore part of the Goo Lorto or Werillyiup bush trails to finish up your day.

 Explore the Park's rich transport heritage on the Transport Trail.
 To make sure you don't miss a thing, visit us on the weekend when all our transport attractions are operating (circumstances permitting).
 During the week, different attractions run on different days.

-Get on the transport trail at Revolutions, Whiteman Park's land transport heritage centre.
+- Get on the transport trail at Revolutions Transport Museum, Whiteman Park's own land transport heritage centre.

-Start your day at Revolutions, Whiteman Park's land transport heritage centre, exploring the exhibits and watching the mini-movie "Are We There Yet?" from 10am.
+- Start your day at Revolutions Transport Museum, Whiteman Park's own land transport heritage centre, exploring the exhibits and watching the mini-movie "Are We There Yet?" from 10.00am.

-Take the first train ride of the day at 11am, from the Village Junction Station, travelling over 6km of railway tracks through the Park's banksia woodlands.
+- Take the first train ride of the day at 11.00am, from the Village Junction Station, traveling over 6km of railway tracks through the Park's banksia woodlands.
 You may even spot a kangaroo on a cooler day!